Finnic languages: Northern Finnic

 The Northern Finnic group has more evidence for being an actual historical/genetic subgroup.
 Phonetical innovations would include two changes in unstressed syllables: *ej > *ij, and *o > ö after front-harmonic vowels.
 The lack of õ in these languages as an innovation rather than a retention has been proposed, and recently resurrected.
 Germanic loanwords found throughout Northern Finnic but absent in Southern are also abundant, and even several Baltic examples of this are known.

 Northern Finnic in turn divides into two main groups.
 The most Eastern Finnic group consists of the East Finnish dialects as well as Ingrian, Karelian and Veps; the proto-language of these was likely spoken in the vicinity of Lake Ladoga.
 The Western Finnic group consists of the West Finnish dialects, originally spoken on the western coast of Finland, and within which the oldest division is that into Southwestern, Tavastian and Southern Ostrobothnian dialects.
 Among these, at least the Southwestern dialects have later come under Estonian influence.

 Numerous new dialects have also arisen through contacts of the old dialects: these include e.g. the more northern Finnish dialects (a mixture of West and East Finnish), and the Livvi and Ludic varieties (probably originally Veps dialects but heavily influenced by Karelian).

-Salminen (2003) present the following list of Finnic languages and their respective number of speakers.